 Contact tracing followed by isolation is one of the most effective ways to control epidemics caused by infectious diseases.
 In this intervention strategy, contact tracers ask infected individuals to report their recent contacts; they then trace these contacts, requesting them to isolate for a certain period of time~\citep{Kretzschmar}.
 The role of contact tracing during the Ebola, measles, and COVID-19 outbreaks is well-documented ~\citep{Keeling,Kretzschmar,Liu2015}.
 However, its effectiveness is dependent on the accuracy and quantity of information on the contacts, the speed at which tracing is conducted, and the compliance of individuals in self-isolating.
 Recently, technologies such as the Google-Apple app ~\citep{ahmed:ieee20} have provided a solution to augment human contact tracers.
 When contact tracing apps are used, the strategy is called \emph{digital} contact tracing; otherwise, it is called \emph{manual} contact tracing.
 Our algorithms and heuristics will be applicable to both manual contact tracing and digital contact tracing.

-A main limitation of manual contact tracing is the economic cost of hiring contact tracers, which in turn constrains the number of individuals that can be contacted and asked to isolate.
-A similar consideration exists in digital contact tracing, where the significant economic and social burden imposed by isolation restricts the number of people we can choose to isolate.
-From these constraints, we can see a clear trade-off between reducing the infection spread and minimizing socioeconomic costs.
-This brings forth a natural question that we study in this paper: which set of individuals should we ask to isolate to most effectively use the allotted budget for contact tracing?
+A main limitation of contact tracing is the number of individuals who can be asked to isolate; this number is constrained since isolation imposes a significant economic and social burden to the population.
+For manual contact tracing, the budget is also dependent on the economic cost of hiring contact tracers.
+From these constraints, we can see a clear trade-off between reducing infection spread and minimizing socioeconomic costs.
+This brings forth a natural question that we study: which individuals should we ask to isolate in order to make the most effective use of the budget for contact tracing?

 In addition to constraints on the number of individuals who are isolated, we also address the practical challenges of contact tracing.
 Most notably, contact tracing graphs and their associated transmission probabilities are noisy, sparse, and dynamic \citep{liu2020using, sayampanathan2021infectivity}.
 Motivated by this, we seek robust algorithms that can deal with such uncertainties.
 Additionally, we need to consider the simplicity and utility of such algorithms to encourage widespread use.
 These factors motivate us to develop simple but effective heuristics for our problem~\citep{russell2002artificial,yadav2016using}.